asilvabe/currency-exchange/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The project has a web form that can be used to convert between currencies.
-You can use a live demo at [https://currency.asilvabe.dev](https://currency.asilvabe.dev)

 Likewise, the project exposes a simple API that allows conversions through HTTP requests with a client such as Postman.